Alek Minassian's murder trial for carrying out Toronto van attack resumes

 Posted Nov 12, 2020 4:00 am EST

-Defence lawyer Boris Bytensky, clockwise from top left, Justice Anne Malloy, the court clerk, Crown attorney Joseph Callaghan, the scene of Yonge street attack and defendant Alek Minassian are shown during a murder trial conducted via Zoom videoconference, in this courtroom sketch on Tuesday, Nov.
-10, 2020.
-A man who killed 10 people and injured 16 more during a van attack in Toronto two years ago asked a judge to find him not criminally responsible for his actions as his trial got underway Tuesday, with court hearing that the case will revolve around Alek Minassian's state of mind.
-THE CANADIAN PRESS/Alexandra Newbould
+He has admitted in court he planned and carried out the attack

+Warning: Details of the trial are graphic in nature, discretion is advised

-TORONTO — The trial for the man who killed 10 people and hurt 16 others in a van attack in Toronto resumes today.
+The trial for the man who killed 10 people and hurt 16 others in a van attack in Toronto resumes Thursday.

 Alek Minassian has pleaded not guilty and has raised a defence of being not criminally responsible for his actions.